AndreMuis/iBeaconIndoorPositioning/README.md

 iBeaconIndoorPositioning
 ========================

-Reports the closest iBeacon with a particular proximityUUID.
+Ranges iBeacons with a particular proximityUUID and reports the cloest one.